DTLP/homelab/README.md

 The Proxmox cluster hosts the following virtual machines:
 - 3 kubernetes master and 4 worker nodes running Talos
-- 1 NFS server for persistent storage on Ubuntu
+- 1 NFS server for persistent storage on Ubuntu VM
-- An AdGuard Home LXC

 Proxmox resources are managed via [Terraform](https://github.com/DTLP/homelab/tree/main/terraform), but the initial setup is done using [Ansible](https://github.com/DTLP/homelab/tree/main/ansible).
 I used to use Vagrant for this before I moved to Proxmox, but I no